oshablue/xerisure/readme.md

 - Haha of course implement the feedback from sensors (need to install the physical HW!)

+### TODO Smallies

+- Radio pin number indicator when DIO changed should also show On/Off cross-referenced to the watering circuit model instance
+- NEXT: Why on startup sometimes serial port isn't picked up?
+And is path reparsed each time on reload?
+Or only on app launch?
+- Page to show dB contents
+- Indicate bigger is serial port not connected - and maybe allow population anyway

 ### Dev / Deploy / Versions ###